 An unmarried, sole owner of real property in California often avoids probate by adding a co-owner in joint tenancy.
-This post identifies the surprise and peril of for non-spouse, joint tenant owners and viable alternatives.
+This post identifies the surprise and peril for non-spouse, joint tenant owners, and viable alternatives.

 Adding a joint tenant co-owner who is not a spouse to the real property opens up the possibility of many unintended consequences.
 This post identifies the perils of and alternatives to co-ownership.
 The unintended consequences are; unfavorable tax treatment, exposure to the new owner’s creditors, relinquished control to sell and mortgage the real property, and failure to transfer due to a random order of death.

 Joint tenancy is a form of co-ownership of real property where more than one person owns the real property, and each owner has equal ownership.
 In addition, every joint tenancy includes a “right of survivorship” such that, upon the death of one joint tenant, the deceased joint tenant’s share of the asset transfers to the surviving joint tenant or tenants at the moment of death without the need for probate administration.

 The title is cleared by recording an affidavit of death of the joint tenant with a death certificate attached.
 Joint tenancy overrules wills and trusts.
 This change of ownership is easy to understand and is low in cost.

 The first surprise with joint tenancy is unfavorable tax treatment.
 The new joint tenant’s ownership interest is increased to fair market value for the property tax base.

 The next surprise is an increase in capital gains tax.
 Lifetime gifts of real property transfer the original owner’s purchase price or “basis” to the new co-owner.
 Death transfers of real property receive an adjusted basis to fair market value as of date of death.
 So, for lifetime transfers of real property with a low purchase price compared to a higher current market value the result is an additional capital gains tax on the subsequent sale of the real property.